openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/python/README.md

                         for device specified.
 Default value is CPU
 ```

-## Demo Inputs

-The application reads audio wave from the input file with given name.
-The input file has to have 16kHZ discretization frequency
-The model is also required demo arguments.

-## Demo Outputs
-The application outputs cleaned wave to output file.

-## Example Demo Cmd-Line
 You can use the following command to try the demo (assuming the model from the Open Model Zoo, downloaded with the
 [Model Downloader](../../../tools/downloader/README.md) executed with "--name dns*"):
 ```